kyma-project/telemetry-manager/.github/pull-request-template.md

 2. Read and submit the required Contributor Licence Agreements (https://github.com/kyma-project/community/blob/main/docs/contributing/02-contributing.md).
 3. Test your changes and attach their results to the pull request.
 4. Update the relevant documentation.
-5. Fill in the checklist below.
+5. Fill in the checklists below.

 If the pull request requires a decision, follow the [decision-making process](https://github.com/kyma-project/community/blob/main/docs/governance/01-governance.md) and replace the PR template with the [decision record template](https://github.com/kyma-project/community/blob/main/.github/ISSUE_TEMPLATE/decision-record.md).
 -->